HubRise/website/content/apps/orderline/en/opening-hours.md

 ## Manage Opening Hours

+Opening hours will be set in 12-hour or 24-hour time formats depending on your browser settings.

+Each time slot has two editable fields, one to enter the start and another to enter the end of the time slot.

-For each day of the week, you can specify multiple opening hour time slots for your store.
+For each day of the week, you can specify multiple time slots for your store.
 A restaurant can, for instance, have three time slots within a day.
-It can be open early morning for breakfast from 6:00 to 10:00.
-Then again for lunch from 11:30 from 14:30.
-And later for diner from 19:00 to 23:30.
+It can be open early morning for breakfast from  6:00 to 10:00, then again for lunch from  11:30 from 14:30, and later for dinner from 19:00 to 23:30.

+Time slots must not overlap.
+Their start and end times must be configured in chronological order.

+The cutoff time is 06:00 by default, meaning that between 24:00 and 06:00 is considered to be the next day.
+If your store remains open through the night, the cutoff time can be changed by contacting HubRise on [support@hubrise.com](mailto:support@hubrise.com).

+The store is considered closed for days without any defined time slot.
+Ensure at least one time slot is defined for the week, failing this, opening hours will not synch.

+## Edit Time Slots

 Follow these steps to configure your time slots:

 - Click the **Add time slot** button.
-- Edit the time slot where prompted.
+- Edit the start and end times or use the available dropdown when prompted.
-- Click the **Add time slot** button again to add a new time slot to the same day if needed.
-Make sure you have no time slot overlap.
+- To add a new time slot, click on **Add time slot** again but make sure you have no time overlap.
+Time slots must be configured in chronological order.
-- Start the process again for each day of the week or click  **Copy to bottom** to replicate time slots to all remaining days of the week.
+- Start the process again for each day of the week or click **Copy to bottom** to replicate time slots to all remaining days.
 - To remove an erroneous time slot, click the trash bin icon next to it.
 - Remember to **Save**.

-The store is considered closed for days without any defined time slot.
-Ensure at least one time slot is defined for the week.

-## Edit Time Slots

-Each time slot has two editable fields to enter the start and end time.
-These fields can be formatted in 12-hour or 24-hour time formats, depending on your browser settings.
-Click on any time field to edit the hours.

-Time slots must not overlap, and their start and end times must be in chronological order.
-The cutoff time is 6am by default, meaning that any hour between midnight and 6am is considered to be the next day.
-The cutoff time can be changed by contacting HubRise support, if your establishment remains open through 6am.

 ## Save Changes

-When you make any changes to the opening hours, the **Save** and **Cancel** buttons will appear at the bottom of the page.
-These buttons will disappear after you have either saved or reverted the changes.
+When you make any change to opening hours, the **Save** and **Cancel** buttons will appear at the bottom of the page.
+These buttons will disappear once you have either saved or reverted the changes.

 - To apply your changes, click the **Save** button.
 - To discard any changes, click the **Cancel** button or leave the page without saving.

-## Platform Support {#platform-support}
+## Online Ordering Support {#online-ordering-support}

-Opening hours synchronisation is currently supported with:
+Opening hours set on OderLine can be sent to online ordering solutions and food ordering and delivery platforms connected to your HubRise account that support this feature.

+The following food ordering and delivery platforms support **Opening Hours** synchronisation:

 - Deliveroo
 - Uber Eats
-- Just Eat, in markets using Flyt.
+- Just Eat, in markets using the [Flyt integration platform](/apps/just-eat-flyt/overview) now called JET Connect.

-Ensure that the feature is enabled on the respective platform as described below.
+---

+**IMPORTANT NOTE:** In marlets using the [Just Eat Takeaway integration platform](/apps/just-eat-takeaway/overview) opening hours cannot be synched.

+---

+To find out which online ordering solutions support opening hours synchronisation, refer to your app documentation on the HubRise website [Apps page](/apps).

+You must enable opening hours synchronisation for each application to which you want opening hours sent.
+To find out how, see [Enable Synchronisation](#enable_synchronisation)

+## Enable Synchronisation {#enable_synchronisation}

+You must enable opening hours synchronisation for each application to which you want opening hours sent.

+### Enable synchronisation with online ordering solutions

+To enable the synchronisation of opening hours configured on OrderLine with your online ordering solution, refer to the corresponding documentation on the HubRise website [Apps page](/apps) or contact your online ordering support team for help.

-### Enable Synchronisation
+### Enable synchronisation with online ordering solutions

-To enable the synchronisation of opening hours to these platforms:
+To enable the synchronisation of opening hours with online ordering platforms that support this feature, follow these steps:

+1. Log in to your [HubRise account](https://manager.hubrise.com).
-1. Open the platform's bridge, and navigate to the **Settings** page.
+1. Select **CONNECTIONS**, find the platform's bridge and click **Open**
+1. Navigate to the **Configuration** page.
-2. In the **Location** section, tick the checkbox labelled **Enable automatic opening hours push**.
+1. In the **Location** section, tick the checkbox labelled **Enable automatic opening hours push**.
-3. Save the changes.
+1. Remember to **Save** the changes.

-### Just Eat

-For Just Eat integrations, a quick eligibility check can be performed:

-- Open the **Connections** page in the HubRise back office.
+---

-- Verify that the bridge listed is **Just Eat Flyt Bridge** rather than **Just Eat Takeaway Bridge**.
+**IMPORTANT NOTE:** For Just Eat, opening hours synchronisation works with **Just Eat Flyt Bridge** and not with **Just Eat Takeaway Bridge**.
+The Just Eat Takeaway integration API does not support this feature.

-Only the Flyt Bridge supports opening hours synchronisation.

-### Support for Other Apps

-Other apps may support opening hours synchronisation.
-Refer to the documentation of the other app on the HubRise website, or contact HubRise support to verify.
+---